clj-kondo/clj-kondo/analysis/README.md

     - key sequence:  return metadata matching specified keys, ex. `[:skip-wiki :integration-test]`
 - `:var-definitions`
   - `:meta`: return user coded metadata under `:var-definitions` -> `:meta`, options are the same as for namespaces.

+### Context data

+Built-in and custom hook can add arbitrary data to the analysis using a `:context` map.
+This context map will currently appear in `:var-usages` and `:keywords`.
+You can opt-in to the entire context map using `:context true` or select certain keys using `:context [:re-frame.core]`.

 # Data

 The analysis output consists of a map with: